nfischer/rainbows-lang/README.md

 # Rainbows
 A prototype of the Rainbows programming language

+> Because reading code should be as easy as looking at a picture, and writing
+> code should be as enjoyable as making art

 To learn about the motivation, check out the original [one page design doc](doc/OnePager3v2.pdf).

-Feel free to try out the editor online https://nfischer.github.io/rainbows/ and let me know what you think of the project!
+Try out the [online live coding environment](https://nfischer.github.io/rainbows/ ) and let me know what you think!

 ## Browser Compatibility

 I'm taking advantage of [css
 variables](https://developers.google.com/web/updates/2016/02/css-variables-why-should-you-care?hl=en)
 to make life a bit easier, so your browser will need to support these.
-This should be fine for Chrome v49+ and most versions of Firefox.
+This should be fine for Chrome v49+, Firefox 29+, and Safari 9.1+.

-If this project is not compatible with Chrome, Firefox, or Safari, please let me know.
+If this project is not compatible with these browsers, please let me know.
 If you want to run the dev unit tests, you'll need NodeJS v6+.

 ## Language features